 Sometimes a planning permit or other approval is required to remove, destroy or lop vegetation.
-So, before you remove, destroy or lop vegetation, read the information below and contact Council to find out what, if any, approvals you need.
+So, before you do so fill out the Native Vegetation Removal Request form and return to it Council to find out what, if any, approvals you need.

 A planning permit may be required to remove vegetation from public or private land if:

 - The property is affected by a particular planning overlay

 - A planning permit has previously been issued for the property and contains conditions or requirements relating to vegetation

 However, there are various exemptions from needing a planning permit to remove vegetation.

 These include exemptions under bushfire regulations, for instance to remove vegetation along a fence line or to create defendable space around a dwelling.

 To find out if you need a planning permit to remove, destroy or lop vegetation on your property, contact the Planning Department on 1800 065 993 or online at our ‘Make a Request’ section.

 Removing vegetation without a planning permit, when a planning permit is required, is a finable offence.
 If you are concerned about someone else removing vegetation, contact Council’s Planning Department.